millicast/rn-sample-millicast/README.md

 - Xcode 15.2
 - Cocoapods installed (Tested on versions > 1.14.3)

+## Update Stream Name and Account Id to view

+Update the `STREAM_NAME` and `ACCOUNT_ID` variable in the `.env` file with your choice of Dolby.io Stream Name and Account ID to view

 ## How to build and run the Sample App

-The following steps are common for all Apple devices.
+The steps 1 and 2 are common for all devices.

 1. Install the dependencies: